-- An individual exercises substantial control over a reporting company if the individual: - \bigcirc Serves as a senior officer of the reporting company; - O Has authority over the appointment or removal of any senior officer or a majority of the board of directors; - \odot Directs, determines, or has substantial influence over important decisions made by the reporting company; or - \bigcirc Has any other form of substantial control over the reporting company. - Ownership interests include, but are not limited to, any certificate, convertible interest, equity, future, option, profit interest, share, stock, warrant, or other mechanism used to establish ownership.
+- An individual exercises substantial control over a reporting company if the individual: - O Serves as a senior officer of the reporting company; - Has authority over the appointment or removal of any senior officer or a majority of the board of directors; - O Directs, determines, or has substantial influence over important decisions made by the reporting company; or - Has any other form of substantial control over the reporting company. - Ownership interests include any certificate, convertible interest, equity, future, option, profit interest, share, stock, warrant, or other mechanism used to establish ownership.